NUSLiang/NUSLiang.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Welcome to Ziliang's Intelligent Open Networks (ZION) of materials science research1

 Currently a postdoctoral fellow working at Ford-Northwestern Alliance with Prof. Chris Wolverton.

 Ph.D. obtained from National University of Singapore under supervision of Asst.
 Prof. Pieremanuele Canepa.